-Response: On April 26, 2016, a Title I Committee meeting was held and parents/members, community partners and stakeholders were involved in analyzing the school data and comprehensive needs assessment.
-Everyone helped develop a schoolwide plan in order to ensure the needs of all students are met.
+Response: On April 26, 2016, a Title I Schoolwide/School Improvement Committee consisting of teachers, administrators, parents, central office staff, and community members met to analyze the school data.
+The committee members present helped revise the schoolwide plan to ensure the needs of all students are met.